davidmam/EEG-sleep-analysis/README.md

 ## Step 4: mouse strains classification

-    In case of multi-subject where different mouse strains have been included, you can whether you can discriminate among mouse groups using the classification approach that has been implemented in the scripts found in ./discriminateMouseGroups/
+    In case of multi-subject where different mouse strains have been included, you can test whether you can discriminate among mouse groups using the classification approach that has been implemented in the script that ca be found in "./discriminateMouseGroups/".

     To do so, modify & run the "runScripts.sh".